Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-ansible/README.md

 syntropyctl login {syntropy stack user name} { syntropy stack password}
 ```

-Copy the API token and add it to your ENV, for example via your `.bashrc` file.
+Copy the API token that's outputted by the above command and add it to your ENV, for example via your `.bashrc` file.
 You'll need to add the API URL, as well as your username in password.

 ```
 export SYNTROPY_API_SERVER=https://controller-prod-server.syntropystack.com